 The timer is incremented every prescaler value+1.
 For example, if the prescaler has a value of five then the global timer is incremented every six clock cycles.
+PERIPHCLK is the reference clock for this.

 4.2.4 Private Timer Interrupt Status Register